josephlhall/dc25-votingvillage-report/notes-from-folks-redact.md

 ### University of Houston Cybersecurity Club

-Tsukinaki ([email redacted])
-@Whiskeys373n Joe ([email redacted])
+Tsukinaki ([email redacted], [@Whiskeys373n][10]) and Joe ([email redacted])

-16MB CF card, embedded on the main circuit board. holds a proprietary operating system for the machine, uploads ballot information plain text. drivers for the devices. two pcmcia interfaces onthe outside. one used to load the balot information, also to record the count and then offloaded.
-No hardware and software encryption.
+They found a 16MB CompacFlash card, embedded on the main circuit board.
+It held what appeared to be a proprietary operating system for the machine, all the uploads of ballot information were in plain text.
+We looked at the drivers for the devices.
+And then examined the two PCMCIA interfaces on the outside, on the back of the machine.
+One slot is used to load the balot information, and the other records the count and then offloaded after the election.
+No hardware or software encryption.

 # ES&S iVotronic